ypinhsuan/tp/docs/DeveloperGuide.md

       (where x is larger than the size of class list)<br>
       Expected: Attendance not found.
 Error details shown in the status message.

-### Clearing Tutor's Pet

-1. Clearing all classes
+### Displaying a student's statistics

+1. Displaying a student's statistics

-   1. Prerequisites: List all classes using the `list-class` command.
-At least one class in the class list.
+   1. Prerequisites: List all classes and students using the `list` command.
+Using default tutor's pet data.

+   1. Test case: `stats c\1 s\1`<br>
+      Expected: Statistics for the first student in the first class of the student list and class list respectively found.
+Details of the statistics shown in the status message.

-   1. Test case: `clear-class`<br>
+   1. Test case: `stats c\1 s\4`<br>
-      Expected: All classes cleared.
+      Expected: Statistics not found.
+Reason stated in the status message.

+   1. Other incorrect display stats commands to try: `stats c\1 s\a`, `stats c\1 s\x`, `...` (where x is larger than the size of student list)<br>
+      Expected: Statistics not found.
+Error details shown in the status message.

 ### Saving data